Bypass navigation bar

 The UT Southwestern website has additional information on assessment testing, retesting, program curriculum, expenses and more.

 Students in the Paramedic program pay tuition to El Centro College, a registration fee to UT Southwestern Medical Center and various other fees (including fees for Texas Department of State Health Services registration and National Registry of EMTs testing).
-See the tuition chart on UT Southwestern Medical Center’s general information page for complete fee and tuition information.

 For the El Centro tuition portion, Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.